 In this case, a typical dataset with 100,000 images and 5 objects per image, it would take around 1,500 man-hours to label and this would be equivalent to spending around ~$10K just for data labeling.

 Adding a layer of quality control in order to manually verify each piece of labeled data also adds time to delivery.
 It would take a trained user about one second to check-off each bounding box annotation, thereby increasing the labeling costs by about 10%.
 Some workflows may choose to adopt consensus-based quality control.
 This is when multiple users annotate the same piece of data and the results are consolidated/compared for quality control.
 With consensus-based workflows, the amount of time and money spent is proportional to the number of users that work on overlapping tasks for consensus.
 Simply put, if you had three users label the same image three times, you would have to pay for all 3 annotations.

-Thankfully, with advancements in AI and machine learning, Auto-Labeling technology has come a long way.
-However, not all Auto-Labeling technologies are created equally, and, in many instances, naive attempts to use AI end up requiring more human input for correcting errors induced by the AI.
-Therefore, one has to be extremely cognizant on how the selected AI impacts the overall data workstream.
+Thankfully, with advancements in AI and machine learning, Auto-Label technology has come a long way.
+However, not all Auto-Label technologies are created equally, and, in many instances, naive attempts to use AI end up requiring more human input for correcting errors induced by the AI.
+Therefore, one has to be extremely cognizant of how the selected AI impacts the overall data workstream.

-We will now dive into what Superb AI’s Auto-Labeling exactly is, the purpose behind this technology and the advancements that Superb AI is making in this field.
+We will now dive into what Superb AI’s Auto-Label exactly is, the purpose behind this technology, and the advancements that Superb AI is making in this field.

 II .
 Automatic Data Labeling

 Let’s first look at how we can reduce data labeling time.
-When we build an Auto-Labeling system, the data labeling workflow is as follows:
+When we build an Auto-Label system, the data labeling workflow is as follows:

 - Auto-Label AI labels raw, unlabeled data.